0

 Coming up next

-In the next part of this series we will address how to build a trellis system in your hoop house along with how to calculate what supplies you will need.
+In the next part of this series, we will address how to build a trellis system in your hoop house, along with how to calculate what supplies you will need.
 The fourth part will go over possible issues you will run into in the processes of pruning, lowering and leaning.
-In that article we will also address what to do in the event your plants have become overgrown.
+In that article we will also address what to do if your plants become overgrown.
 We will also discuss how to succession plant rows for continual harvests throughout your growing season.

 Also in Growing Tomatoes